Aishwarya-banu/Aishwarya-banu/README.md

 ### 💡 About Me

 I’m a Machine Learning Engineer who thrives at the intersection of product and data.
-I recently launched my first **no-code AI model builder**, a product designed to empower anyone to train and deploy machine learning models effortlessly.
+I recently launched my first **no-code AI model builder - DragnAI**, a product designed to empower anyone to train and deploy machine learning models effortlessly.

 Previously, I worked on large-scale data engineering pipelines at Capgemini, built strategic roadmaps as a project consultant, and now focus on building robust ML pipelines, recommender systems, and natural language products that scale.